Egypt Passport Ranking

-The Egyptian passport Ranks at 90th place according to the Guide visa index.
+The Egyptian passport currently ranks on the 93rd place according to the Guide Passport Ranking Index.

 Egypt Visa Free Countries

-It is considered to be on the lower end of passport rankings in the world.
-Egyptian passport holders have visa-free access and visas on arrival to only 50 countries including Indonesia, Malaysia, Iran, and Kenya.
+It is considered to be on the lower end of Passport Rankings in the world.
+Egyptian passport holders have visa-free access and visas on arrival to only 51 destinations including Indonesia, Malaysia, Iran, and Kenya.

 The Arab Republic of Egypt is made of 27 governorates.
 It is located in North Africa bordering Sudan, Libya, Israel, the Red Sea, and the Mediterranean Sea.
 The most significant governorates are Cairo, Giza, and Sharqia.
 The country has a total surface area of 1,010,408 square kilometers.
 The land is dominated by a vast desert plateau only interrupted by the Nile Valley and Delta.
 Egypt has a desert type climate with a hot season from May to October and a cooler season the rest of the year.

 Egypt’s overall population is over 100 million people making it the 3rd largest country in Africa.
 The capital of the nation is Cairo.
 It is also the most populous city with over 9.5 million people.
 The largest airport is Cairo International Airport (CAI) with approximate yearly passenger traffic of over 14 million passengers.
 It is the second busiest airport in Africa.
 It connects Egypt to all continents of the world.